A Study on the radon removal performance of low background activated carbon: Experimental setup

-A radon emanation measurement system has been developed to measure the intrinsic $^{226}$Ra background of the activated carbon.
-Fig.~\ref{fig.wholesystem} shows the scheme of the system, which consists of a high sensitive radon detector, a sample chamber, a diaphragm pump and a temperature control system.
+A radon-emanation measurement system has been developed to measure the intrinsic $^{226}$Ra background of the activated carbon.
+Fig.~\ref{fig.wholesystem} shows the scheme of the system, which consists of a high-sensitivity radon detector, a sample chamber, a diaphragm pump and a temperature control system.

-(A) The high sensitive radon detector is used to determine the radon concentration of the gas.
+(A) The high-sensitivity radon detector is used to determine the radon concentration in the gas.
 Compared with our previous work~\cite{Rn_2018,Rn_2020}, the geometry of the detector has been optimized to hemispherical for better collection efficiency and the loading mode of the collecting electric field has been changed from positive high voltage to negative high voltage so as to reduce the materials inside and obtain a lower detector background.
+The circuit diagram is shown in Fig.~\ref{fig.circuitdiagram}, the potentials at both ends and the bias of the Si-PIN is illustrated in the caption.
 The volume of the detector is 41.5~L and only a Si-PIN photodiode (S3204-09, Hamamatsu) is placed inside.
-The scheme of the readout diagram is shown in Fig.~\ref{fig.circuitdiagram}.
+The scheme of the readout system is shown in Fig.~\ref{fig.circuitdiagram}.
 Signals from Si-PIN are amplified by a pre-amplifier (142A, ORTEC) and a main amplifier (671, ORTEC) before being recorded by an oscilloscope (610Zi, LeCroy).

 (B) The sample chamber, with a volume of 0.2~L, is used to place the measured sample.
 This chamber is specially designed for measuring the $^{226}$Ra background of activated carbon.
 The detail of the chamber is show in Fig.~\ref{fig.samplechamber}.
 Two pieces of stainless steel sintering meshes are welded at both ends to prevent activated carbon from being blown out by the gas flow.
 The aperture size of the meshes is $\sim$0.2~mm.